Frequently Asked Questions

 14. Is an educational/cognitive assessment included in the process?

-However, if during the process we feel that this type of assessment would be helpful in understanding your child’s learning profile or supporting their educational needs, we will always discuss this with you first before making any recommendations.
+No, an educational or learning assessment is not included as part of our standard autism assessment.
+However, if during the process we feel that this type of assessment would be helpful in understanding your child/young person’s learning profile or supporting their educational needs, we will always discuss this with you first before making any recommendations.

 If needed, our Clinical Director, Dr. Rachel Gately, can provide this type of assessment in person at our clinic in Monivea, Co.
 Galway.